lauler1/asyncua-reverse-connection/README.md

 This server connects to a reverse client and provides a static data model defined in `config.json`.
 This allows the client to browse the server’s nodes.

+> ⚠️ The XML model files used by this example is not included in the repository.

 The main difference from a standard server is the use of the custom `ReverseServer` class instead of `asyncua.Server`.

 ```python